• Skip to primary navigation

 This is the first post of many to come about indoor edible window gardening.
 Grow food year-round at any weather following these simple and proven techniques.

-There are many reasons.
+There are many reasons to grow an indoor window garden.
 Things like: it’s fun, it helps get through the winter blues, you can experiment with plants, have a bit of summer in the middle of winter, …

 The main reason for an edible garden, though, is that it provides food for our table.
 After all, we do not stop eating with the first snow and continue after summer is back.
 Sure, we can preserve homegrown food in the summer for the winter, and we do, but we also want to have something fresh, living, and green in the winter, too.